grafana/tutorials/content/tutorials/grafana-fundamentals.md

 ```

 - In the **Legend** box, enter "{{route}}" to rename the time series in the legend.
-- Click the **Visualization** panel tab to the left to go to the visualization settings for the panel.
-- Enable the **Stack** option to stack the series on top of each other.
-This makes it easier to see the total traffic across all routes.
 - Click the **General** panel tab, and change the title to "Traffic".
 - Click the arrow in the top-left corner to go back to the dashboard view.
 - Click the **Save dashboard** icon at the top of the dashboard, to save your dashboard.